fatemehsrz/ML_Concepts/README.md

 ## L1 vs L2 Regularization

  - `L1` regularization reduces overfitting in models by penalizing the absolute size of the model coefficients.
 The penalty term is the absolute value of the magnitudes of the coefficients, which reduces some coefficients to zero, removing the irrelevant features in a dataset.
-This encourages sparsity in the model and makes `L1` regularization very useful for feature selection in models with many variable
+This encourages sparsity in the model and makes `L1` regularization very useful for feature selection in models with many variables.
+The penalty term added to the loss is the sum of the absolute values of the coefficients, multiplied by a regularization parameter $\lambda$.

 $$
 \begin{aligned}